Scalable ADER-DG Transport Method with Polynomial Order Independent CFL Limit: Introduction

 \section{Introduction}

 Transport models are a fundamental component of many fluid dynamics solvers.
-In geophysical fluid dynamics, models may include dozens of advected or transported quantities, motivating the need for accurate, efficient, and scalable transport algorithms.
+In geophysical fluid dynamics, models may include dozens of advected or transported quantities, motivating the need for accurate, efficient, and scalable transport algorithms \cite{BRADLEY2024113034,LauritzenThurbon2012,gmd-8-1299-2015,gmd-15-6285-2022}.
 Discontinuous Galerkin (DG) methods have recently gained popularity for modelling geophysical flows due to their scalability, high-order accuracy, and strong conservation properties \cite{kelly2012continuous, marras2016review, dennis2005towards, waruszewski2022entropy, ricardo2024thermodynamic}.
-However, a well-known limitation of high-order DG methods—common to many finite element schemes—is that the maximum stable explicit time step decreases quadratically with the polynomial degree.
-This constraint often renders high-order methods impractical for large-scale or real-time simulations.
+However, a well-known limitation of high-order DG methods, common to many finite element schemes, is that the maximum stable explicit time step decreases quadratically with the polynomial degree \cite{karniadakis2005spectral}.
+This constraint may render high-order methods impractical for large-scale or real-time simulations.

-One approach to circumvent this time-step restriction is to use fully implicit time integration, but such methods typically involve increased communication overhead per time step, which can limit scalability on modern high-performance computing systems.
+One approach to circumvent this time-step restriction is to use fully implicit time integration, but such methods typically involve global linear or nonlinear solves and increased communication overhead per time step, which can limit scalability on modern high-performance computing systems.
 Our focus is on the development of communication-avoiding schemes that remain efficient at scale.
 In this work, we introduce a novel \emph{locally implicit}, but \emph{globally explicit} ADER-DG method that removes the dependence of the maximum stable time step on polynomial order while minimizing inter-element communication.

 The DG method was originally developed for neutron transport problems \cite{reed1973triangular} and later extended to a broader class of hyperbolic conservation laws and non-conservative hyperbolic partial differential equations \cite{cockburn1989tvb, cockburn1990runge, cockburn1991runge, cockburn1998runge, cockburn1989tvb1}.
 A widely used strategy for solving time-dependent hyperbolic problems with DG is the method of lines, in which DG is used for spatial discretization and a strong stability preserving Runge–Kutta (SSP-RK) method is applied for time integration \cite{shu1988efficient}.